-- One TL-WR710N 150Mbps Wireless N Mini Pocket Router Advanced Edition
+- One TL-WR902AC AC750 Wireless Travel Router

 - Quick Installation Guide

-- One RJ-45 Ethernet Cable
+- > One RJ-45 Ethernet Cable

-- One Resource CD for TL-WR710N 150Mbps Wireless N Mini Pocket Router Advanced Edition, including:

-- User Guide

-- Other Helpful Information
+- > One USB Cable

+- One Power Adapter

 Make sure that the package contains the above items.
 If any of the listed items is damaged or missing, please contact your distributor.